How Does the OTC Market Work?

 OTC markets tend to get a bad rap due to penny stocks and pump-and-dump schemes.
-That said, there are plenty of opportunities to trade securities from reputable companies in OTC markets.
+That said, there are plenty of opportunities to trade securities from reputable companies.
 Moreover, many unlisted securities eventually get listed.
 The most famous example is Walmart (NYSE: WMT), which first traded OTC in 1972.

 What Is an OTC Market?

 As its name implies, an over-the-counter market is a direct one.
-Instead of taking place through exchanges, buying and selling happens in a broker–dealer market.
-This isn’t a free-for-all, however; the Financial Industry Regulatory Authority (FINRA) governs the OTC market.
+Instead of taking place through an exchange, buying and selling happens in a broker–dealer market.
+However, this isn’t a free-for-all; the Financial Industry Regulatory Authority (FINRA) governs the OTC market.
 It’s a space for securities and financial products that don’t meet exchange listing criteria.

 Companies list on OTC markets for many reasons.
 The most common is cost – it costs $500,000 to list on the NYSE and up to $75,000 to list on the Nasdaq.
-Fledgling companies and venture startups need to raise capital, so they list OTC to avoid taking on this debt.
+Fledgling companies and venture startups need to raise capital.
+So they list OTC to avoid taking on this debt.
 Another reason is exchange restrictions.
 For example, foreign companies may not meet SEC disclosures before listing.
-The OTC market gives retail and institutional investors access to these products outside of exchanges.
+The OTC market gives retail and institutional investors access to these products outside of the big exchanges.

 Types of OTC Products